-This is an essential part of sales.
+This is an essential part of the selling process.
 After all, you can’t close any deals if you don’t have a pipeline to work with.

 There seems to be a ‘cold calling is dead’ trend floating around these days.
-But fear of cold calling is going to hold you back.
+But fear of cold calling is only going to hold you back.
 Valuable enterprise buyers don’t come “inbound” often.
-You have to hunt them with outbound prospecting.
+You, the sales professional, have to hunt them with outbound prospecting.

 No cold calling is BAD.

 BUT, prospecting is more than memorizing a cold calling script.
 Or making hundreds of dials a day hoping that someone agrees to meet with you.
 It’s more than a mindless numbers game.

 It’s all important.
 One approach isn’t better than the others.
 The power comes from the combination.

 Art and science are both essential to GREAT prospecting.